 Black & white images courtesy American Theatre Architecture Archive, Theatre Historical Society of America.

-Apollo or Spirit of Light, courtesy of the Louis Grell Foundation
+Apollo or Spirit of Light, watercolor courtesy of the Louis Grell Foundation